jkroso/fs-equals/Readme.md

 ### equals(apath:String, bpath:String)

   compare whatever happens to be at either path.
-The result is returned via a promise
+The result is returned as a [Result](//github.com/jkroso/result)

 ### dirs(apath:String, bpath:String)